Hot Desking Advantages and Disadvantages You Can't Ignore

 For extroverts who thrive on interaction and dynamic environments, hot desking can potentially boost mood levels and foster social relationships at work—key aspects contributing positively to mental well-being, according to many psychologists.

 Conversely, introverted individuals may find the lack of privacy distressing.
-The constant changes brought about by unassigned seating might cause anxiety or feelings of instability.
+The constant changes brought about by unassigned seating and flexible work might cause anxiety or feelings of instability.

 Additionally, a poorly managed hot desking system might lead to employee dissatisfaction and increased stress levels, which isn't good for mental health.
 Hence, employers implementing hot desks must provide the necessary guidance and resources to ensure the smooth operation of this workspace arrangement.